On the embedded Nash problem: Curves on surfaces: essential and dlt valuations

 \begin{prop} Let $X$ be a smooth complex algebraic surface and $D$ a non-zero reduced divisor on $X$.
 Let $\mu:Y\to X$ be a log resolution of $(X,D)$ that is an isomorphism over $X\setminus D$.
 Let $\Delta=(\mu^*D)_{red}$.
 Let $\phi:(Y,\Delta)\to (Y',\Delta')$ be the minimal model over $X$.

 (a) Then $\phi=\alpha\circ \upsilon$, where

-\begin{itemize} \item $\upsilon$ is the successive contraction of those admissible twigs of $\Delta$, and of the divisorial direct images of $\Delta$, over $D$ that contract to smooth points, and \item $\alpha$ is the contraction of all maximal admissible twigs of $\upsilon_{*}\Delta$ over $D$. \end{itemize}
+\begin{itemize} \item $\upsilon$ is the successive contraction of those admissible twigs over $D$ of $\Delta$, and of the divisorial direct images of $\Delta$, that can be contracted to smooth points, and \item $\alpha$ is the contraction of all maximal admissible twigs of $\upsilon_{*}\Delta$ over $D$. \end{itemize}